 As an option seller you want the market to stay within the range prognosticated by implied volatility.
 But what is the historic probability that markets behave as expected?
-And what other analysis could be done to enhance your chances and find the periods when it is wise to sell an at the money straddle?
-This article will try to give some answers to this question.
+And what other analysis could be done to enhance your chances?

 Daily Extremes – Significance of time